Last updated: 02.10. 2020 @ 21:03

 He/she is also requested to hand back to the secretariat or checkpoint the veterinary booklet, “dropped-dog” booklet and any time keeping, GPS tracking or other equipment on loan from the race organization.

-Any technical equipment provided by the race organisation that is not returned, will be charged to the participant.
+Any technical equipment provided by the race organisation that is not returned, will be invoiced to the participant.

-Participants must have fulfilled 18 years in order to start the F400, F600.
+Participants must have fulfilled 18 years on the start day of the race for F200, F450 and F650.

 Participants under 18 must have a written consent from their legal guardian for participation.